bbourassa/cs326-final-zeta/docs/final.md

 ---
 All API endpoints are located in server/app.js
 #### API Endpoints Associated With To-Dos:
-*GET: /api/todos/:user*
+- *GET: /api/todos/:user*
  - This call gets all of the user's todo items associated with their user id.
-*POST: /api/todos/:user*
+- *POST: /api/todos/:user*
-    * This call creates a new todo item for a user associated with their user id.
+  - This call creates a new todo item for a user associated with their user id.
-*PUT: /api/todos/:user/:todo*
+- *PUT: /api/todos/:user/:todo*
-    * This call edits a user's todo item.
+  - This call edits a user's todo item.
 Todo items are only edited on archive/unarchive and only the time of archive can be upated.
 The item is found by matching the user's id and the todo item's id.
-*DELETE: /api/todos/:user/:todo*
+- *DELETE: /api/todos/:user/:todo*
-    * This call deletes a user's todo item which is only done 24 hours after archive.
+  - This call deletes a user's todo item which is only done 24 hours after archive.
 It finds the
       correct todo item by the todo item's id and the user's id and deletes that item.

 #### API Endpoints Associated With Subscriptions:
-*POST: /api/subscriptions/:user*
+- *POST: /api/subscriptions/:user*
--This call creates a new calendar subscription for the user and associates their user id with the calendar id that is given through the request body.
+ - This call creates a new calendar subscription for the user and associates their user id with the calendar id that is given through the request body.
-*USE: /api/subscriptions/:user*
+- *USE: /api/subscriptions/:user*
-    * This call lists all of a user's subscriptions by finding all subscriptions using their id.
+ - This call lists all of a user's subscriptions by finding all subscriptions using their id.
 This is then used to find the appropriate calendars on the subscription page.
 Calendar APIs are described below.
 *GET: /api/subscriptionlist/:cal*
     * This call gets all of the subscriptions associated with a particular calendar id.
 *DELETE: /api/subscriptions/:sub*